idkfelix/year12/SoftDev/SAT2/Evaluation.md

 	- [ ] A user can use LaTeX formatting within their notes
 	- [ ] LaTeX is live rendered alongside common rich text / markdown
 ## Evaluation Strategy
-To evaluate my software solution I will create create various criteria tables for myself, the client and user testing participants, corresponding to the the chosen development model's efficiency and effectiveness in production, the implementation's usability within its intended environment, and its satisfaction of the clients functional and non-functional requirements.
+To evaluate my software solution I will create create various criteria tables and surveys for the client and user testing participants, corresponding to the the chosen development model's efficiency and effectiveness in production, the implementation's usability within its intended environment, and its satisfaction of the clients functional and non-functional requirements.

 This evaluation will be conducted over two weeks in individual sessions with the user participants to document user satisfaction and a meeting with the client to discuss the outcome of the project and the satisfactory completion of its requirements.
 Additionally I will separately conduct further evaluation of the software and its development model to document its practical efficiency and effectiveness.
 ## User Satisfaction